Have you ever had a toothache so jaw-achingly excruciatingly sore that you paced the floor and no pain killer could give you relief?

-Gabapentin is a painkiller used for people and dogs; but that’s not how this drug started life.
+Gabapentin is a painkiller used for people and dogs, but that’s not how this drug started life.

-It was developed as anti-seizure drug for people, and for once it was humans that acted as the guinea pigs for our pets.
+It was developed as an anti-seizure drug for people, and for once it was humans that acted as the guinea pigs for our pets.

 What happened was that as gabapentin (as a seizure medication) went through rigorous testing and monitoring protocols in people, it was noticed that it greatly eased certain forms of discomfort.

 Further investigation showed it to be particularly effective against pain generated directly as a result of inflammation or pressure on the nerves.

 This is especially good news as nerve pain often responds poorly to traditional pain killers and the armory of drugs against neuropathic pain is limited.